-[(7)] (8) If, in a practitioner's opinion, a patient is seeking pain medication for reasons that are not medically justified, the practitioner is not required to prescribe controlled substances for the patient.
+[(77)] (8) If, in a practitioner's opinion, a patient is seeking pain medication for reasons that are not medically justified, the practitioner is not required to prescribe controlled substances for the patient.

-- D. The board will evaluate the quality of care on the following basis: appropriate diagnosis and evaluation; appropriate [medial] medical indication for the treatment prescribed; documented change or persistence of the recognized medical indication; and, follow-up evaluation with appropriate continuity of care.
+D. The board will evaluate the quality of care on the following basis: appropriate diagnosis and evaluation; appropriate [medial] medical indication for the treatment prescribed; documented change or persistence of the recognized medical indication; and, follow-up evaluation with appropriate continuity of care.
 The board will judge the validity of prescribing based on the [practitioner's] advanced practice nurse's treatment of the patient and on available documentation, rather than on the quantity and chronicity of prescribing.
-The goal is to control the patient's pain for its duration while effectively addressing other aspects of the patient's functioning, including physical, psychological, social, and work-related factors. - E. The board will review both over-prescription and under-prescription of pain medications using the same standard of patient protection as a guiding principle.
+The goal is to control the patient's pain for its duration while effectively addressing other aspects of the patient's functioning, including physical, psychological, social, and work-related factors.

+E. The board will review both over-prescription and under-prescription of pain medications using the same standard of patient protection as a guiding principle.

-An advanced practice nurse who appropriately prescribes controlled substances and who follows this section would be considered to be in compliance with this rule and not be subject to discipline by the board, unless there is some violation of the Nursing Practice Act, board rules and Pain Relief Act (24-2 D, 1 to 24-2 D, 6 NMSA 1978).
+F. [A practitioner] An advanced practice nurse who appropriately prescribes controlled substances and who follows this section would be considered to be in compliance with this rule and not be subject to discipline by the board, unless there is some violation of the Nursing Practice Act, board rules and Pain Relief Act (24-2 D, 1 to 24-2 D, 6 NMSA 1978).
+[16.12.9.8 NMAC - N, 2/17/2006, A, intent of the [NM] New Mexico board of nursing in requiring participation in the PMP is to assist [practitioners] advanced practice nurses in balancing [the promotion of] the safe use of controlled substances [for the provision of nursing care and services] with the need to [impedeillegal and harmful] impede harmful and illegal activities involving these pharmaceuticals.

-[16.12.9.8 NMAC - N, 2/17/2006, A, 11/20/2012; A, 9/12/2017]
+[16.12.9.8 NMAC - N, 2/1//2006, A, 11/20/2012; A, 9/12/2017]